Active learning for level set estimation under input uncertainty and its extensions: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new active learning method for LSE under cost-dependent input uncertainty.
-The acquisition function in the proposed method is based on the integral of the expected increase in classification per unit cost.
+In this paper, we proposed a new AL method for LSE under input uncertainty.
+We also extended the proposed method to two cases: the cost-dependent input/output uncertainty case, and the unknown input distribution case.
+The acquisition function in the proposed method is based on the integral of the expected increase in classification per unit cost and the randomized strategy.
 The usefulness of the proposed method was confirmed through both numerical experiments and theoretical analysis.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 This work was supported by MEXT KAKENHI to I.T.
 (16H06538, 17H00758) and M.K.
 (16H06538, 17H04694); from JST CREST awarded to I.T.
 (JPMJCR1302, JPMJCR1502) and PRESTO awarded to M.K.
 (JPMJPR15N2); from the MI2I project of the Support Program for Starting Up Innovation Hub from JST awarded to I.T., and M.K.; and from RIKEN Center for AIP awarded to I.T.